 The decadent croffle makes for a tantalising treat, and it can be customised to either sweet or savoury depending on the ingredients and toppings used.
 We can’t wait to grab some frozen croissants for ourselves and try this mini culinary masterpiece at home!

-And, here in the 852, look out for the HK-exclusive croissant toasts at Dang Wen Li by Dominique Ansel’s soon-to-open flagship store in Central – another delicious variation on the croissant from the inventor of the cronut.
-This drop features two flavours: sea salt and maple.
+And, here in the 852, check out the HK-exclusive croissant toasts at Dang Wen Li’s shops in Central and Tsim Sha Tsui – another delicious variation on the croissant from the inventor of the cronut.
+This creation comes in two flavours: sea salt and maple.

 Here are three places in Hong Kong where you can indulge in some croffle love: